African jacana

 The African jacana (Actophilornis africanus) is a wader in the family Jacanidae.
-It has long toes and long claws that enables it to walk on floating vegetation in shallow lakes, its preferred habitat.
+It has long toes and long claws that enable it to walk on floating vegetation in shallow lakes, its preferred habitat.
 It is widely distributed in sub-Saharan Africa.
 For the origin and pronunciation of the name, see Jacanidae.

 Taxonomy

-The African jacanas was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+The African jacana was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it in the genus Parra and coined the binomial name Parra africana.
 Gmelin based his description on that by the English ornithologist John Latham who in 1785 had described and illustrated the species in his A General Synopsis of Birds.
 Gmelin and Latham gave the locality as "Africa": this was restricted to Ethiopia in 1915.
 The African jacana is now placed in the genus Actophilornis that was introduced in 1925 by the American ornithologist Harry C. Oberholser.
 The genus name combines the Ancient Greek aktē meaning "river bank" or "coastal strand", -philos meaning "-loving" and ornis meaning "bird".

 The species is considered to be monotypic: no subspecies are recognised.

 Description

-The African jacanas is a conspicuous and unmistakable bird.
+The African jacana is a conspicuous and unmistakable bird.
 It measures 23 to 31 cm in overall length.
 As in other jacanas, the female is on average larger than the male.
 Males can weigh from 115 to 224 g, averaging 137 g and females from 167 to 290 g, averaging 261 g.
 Alongside the similarly-sized Madagascar jacana, this appears to be the heaviest jacana species.
 They have chestnut upperparts with black wingtips, rear neck, and eyestripe.
 The underparts are also chestnut in the adults, only in juveniles they are white with a chestnut belly patch.
 The blue bill extends up as a coot-like head shield, and the legs and long toes are grey.